Introduction to Iot in Projects

 - This project is based on the Internet of Things coexisting alongside buildings to build a cost-effective energy management system for commercial buildings.
 Automated energy management in buildings takes advantage of occupancy identification and forecasting since occupancy is directly associated with the use of energy.

-- Hence there is a possibility of detecting occupancy in a residential building using only commonly available and low-cost sensors, making it possible to integrate occupancy detection and subsequently occupancy prediction service in building’s energy management system.
+- Hence there is a possibility of detecting occupancy in a residential building using only commonly available and low-cost sensors, making it possible to integrate occupancy detection and subsequently occupancy prediction service in a building’s energy management system.
 Further, this system is capable enough to distinguish occupants’ activities and remotely control devices such as cameras.

 - Occupancy forecasting can help improve automated energy management systems for buildings by improving the estimation of energy consumption for the house.
 In addition, if the occupancy forecast is realized as a stand-alone microservice, the occupancy data may also be used by other applications, such as building automation.
 We are therefore working to extend our approach with additional sensors to facilitate a more reliable detection and prediction of the population.